boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/asana.md

  `https://app.asana.com/api/1.0/teams/<:team_gid>/projects`

-   **NOTE:** The team id can be found in the URL of the team in the Asana application.
-Example: Open the team in the Asana application and find the team id in the address bar like
+   **NOTE:** The team ID can be found in the URL of the team in the Asana application.
+For example, open the team in the Asana application and locate the team ID in the address bar, such as.

    `https://app.asana.com/0/**1200407026130215**/list`.

-   To fetch specific team data, you need to replace the team id in the API endpoint of data source creation.
+   To retrieve specific team data, you must replace the team ID in the API endpoint of data source creation:

   `https://app.asana.com/api/1.0/teams/**1200407026130215**/projects`

 ### Preview and data import
-* Click **Preview & Connect** to connect with the configurations set.
+* Click **Preview & Connect** to establish a connection with the configured settings.
-* The Choose Schema(s) dialog opens.
-The schema represents the key fields of JSON data retrieved from Asana Rest API request.
-This dialog displays a list of schemas in treeview and its corresponding values in grid for preview.
-Select required schema(s) from treeview to use in designer and click **Connect**.
+* The Choose Schema(s) dialog will appear.
+The schema represents the key fields of JSON data retrieved from the Asana Rest API request.
+This dialog shows a list of schemas in treeview and their corresponding values in a grid for preview.
+Select the required schema(s) from the treeview to use in the designer and then click **Connect**.

    ![Preview](/static/assets/working-with-datasource/data-connectors/images/common/Preview.png)